22 Iconic Chicago Foods to Try in the Windy City

 Chicken Vesuvio is a true Chicago food.
 No one really knows who invented this roast chicken dish featuring potato wedges and peas sautéed in white wine sauce, but many believe this iconic Chicago food first appeared on the menu at Vesuvio, a well-known Chicago restaurant in the 1930s.

 Whatever its origins, Chicagoans claim it as their own.
-You can find it at almost every Italian restaurant in the Windy City, but Harry Caray's version has been rated the best in town on more than one occasion and is a solid introduction to this Chicago food for both locals and tourists alike.
+You can find it at almost every Italian restaurant in Chicago, but Harry Caray's version has been rated the best in town on more than one occasion and is a solid introduction to this Chicago food for both locals and tourists alike.

 Harry Caray’s Italian Steakhouse | 33 W. Kinzie St., Chicago, IL 60654 | $$$